sjeon87/nr/doc/source/nr-module.rst

 RRC layer
 *********
-The simulator currently uses a ported version of the RRC layer available in LENA ns-3 LTE.
-The RRC related files were copied and renamed, replacing the ``lte-`` prefix with ``nr-``.
-Similarly, the ported classes/structures/tests had their ``Lte`` prefix replaced with ``Nr``.
-For example, LTE's ``LteRrc`` is the counterpart for NR's ``NrRrc``.
-For model details see: https://www.nsnam.org/docs/models/html/lte-design.html#rrc

 We are still in the process of porting all documentation, but we have already made significant changes to the ``NrRrcSap::MasterInformationBlock`` (MIB) to include the cell numerology.